plone/ansible-playbook/docs/plone.rst

 ..
 Note ::

     The default configuration is *very* conservative to allow Plone to run in a minimal memory server.
-You will want to increase this is you have more than minimal memory.
+You will want to increase this if you have more than minimal memory.

 plone_zserver_threads